sebasop320/cat_app/README.md

 ---

+# Random Cat App

+The Random Cat App is a simple application that displays a different cat image every 2 seconds.

 ## Why?

-The app is designed to display a different cat image every 2 seconds.
+The app is designed to provide users with a fun and entertaining experience by showcasing various adorable cat pictures.

 ## How to Download?
-Check the releases.

----
+To download the Random Cat App, please visit the [releases](https://github.com/sebasop320/cat_app/releases) page.

 ## Contribution

+We welcome contributions to enhance the Random Cat App.
+If you'd like to contribute, please follow these steps:

 1. Fork the repository.
-2. Make the desired changes.
+2. Make the desired changes to improve the app.
 3. Create a pull request to merge your changes back into the main repository.

+We appreciate your contributions and look forward to making the Random Cat App even better all together!